 - Submit the AQ104 Notice of Intent to Construct with all applicable AQ series 200 and 300 forms (and 400 series forms as needed).

-*DEQ requires a completed Land Use Compatibility Statement from the local city or county planning department to issue any air permit.
+*DEQ requires a completed Land Use Compatibility Statement from the local city or county planning department to issue any air permit, except for portable sources.
 Depending on your area of the state, the time and fees required to obtain this approval from the city or county varies.
 DEQ recommends beginning this process as early as possible.
 This website is not a substitute for detailed discussions with DEQ staff or a complete reading of the rules and statutes.
 Sources that are unsure of the requirements after using this page should contact their closest regional office to speak with their Air Quality Duty Officer.

 All required application forms and guidance materials are available on DEQ’s website.
 The DEQ air permit includes instructions, requirements for operation, fees, emission standards, monitoring, recordkeeping, and reporting.